Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 train under a particular environment configuration before resetting the environment with a new sample of `Reset Parameters`.

-* `parameter_name` - Name of the `Reset Parameter`.
+* `Reset Parameter` - Name of the `Reset Parameter` like `mass`, `gravity` and `scale`.
 This should match the name specified in the academy of the intended environment for which the agent is being trained.
 If a parameter specified in the file doesn't exist in the environment, then this parameter will be ignored.
+Within each `Reset Parameter`

     * `sampler-type` - Specify the sampler type to use for the `Reset Parameter`.
     This is a string that should exist in the `Sampler Factory` (explained below).

-    * `sub-arguments` - Specify the sub-arguments depending on the `sampler-type`.
+    * `sampler-type-sub-arguments` - Specify the sub-arguments depending on the `sampler-type`.
-    In the example above, this would correspond to the `intervals` under the `sampler-type` `multirange_uniform` for the `Reset Parameter` called gravity`.
+    In the example above, this would correspond to the `intervals` under the `sampler-type` `"multirange_uniform"` for the `Reset Parameter` called gravity`.
     The key name should match the name of the corresponding argument in the sampler definition.
     (See below)

-The Sampler Manager allocates a sampler for each `Reset Parameter` by using the *Sampler Factory*, which maintains a dictionary mapping of string keys to sampler objects.
-The available samplers to be used for each `Reset Parameter` is available in the Sampler Factory.
+The Sampler Manager allocates a sampler type for each `Reset Parameter` by using the *Sampler Factory*, which maintains a dictionary mapping of string keys to sampler objects.
+The available sampler types to be used for each `Reset Parameter` is available in the Sampler Factory.

 ### Included Sampler Types